SapienzaNLP/homonymy-wsd/README.md

 The code is organized as follows:
 - **data**: new resource and data required to replicate the experiments from the paper;
 - **distances_analysis**: code to probe the ability of PLMs to disambiguate homonyms.
 This is done employing distance measures between contextualized embeddings (instance-based learning);
-- **wsd_systems**: code to train and evaluate PLMs on the fine-grained and coarse-grained WSD tasks.
+- **wsd_systems**: code to train and evaluate PLMs on the fine-grained and coarse-grained WSD tasks;
-- **resource_analysis**: code to analyze the new resource described in the paper, computing intra-cluster and inter-cluster statistics;
+- **resource_analysis**: code to analyze the new resource described in the paper, computing intra-cluster and inter-cluster statistics.

 ## Data